 Recent physical renovations have enhanced the contribution of the Lower Division Library to the community.
 The addition of five computer workstations allows for a fuller integration of technology into the kindergarten through fifth grade curriculum, including access to the online catalog, Internet, Accelerated Reading Program, and other online resources.
 Librarians work with both fixed and flexible schedules.
 Weekly scheduled classes work within the established library curriculum.
 That curriculum can include teaching the parts of a book, using an assortment of reference books and doing online research.
 Flexibility in the schedule allows librarians to work closely with faculty to develop special projects and encourage individual use of the library during the school day.

-Katz Library faculty members serve Middle and Upper Division students in a facility completed in 2002.
-The librarians teach research skills using both print and online resources related to specific departmental assignments; lead the Middle Division Readers’ Forum; facilitate the Upper Division Lit-Chats, Lit-Chat sleepovers, and author and poet visits; staff the Middle Division Reading Room, and provide recommendations and space for independent reading.
-Working with teachers, the librarians introduce research skills beginning in the sixth grade in history and science classes and continuing, in all disciplines, through senior year.
-The Katz Library carries textbooks for each course for in-library use.
+Katz Library faculty members serve Upper Division students in a facility completed in 2002 and Middle Division students in the newly relocated MD Reading Room located in Pforzheimer Hall.
+The librarians teach research skills using both print and online resources related to specific departmental assignments; lead the Middle Division Readers’ Forum and Upper Division Lit Chats; facilitate author and poet visits; and provide recommendations and space for independent reading.
+Working with teachers, the librarians introduce research skills beginning in the sixth grade in history, English, and science classes and continuing, in all disciplines, through senior year.
+The Katz Library carries textbooks for each course.
 Librarians also work closely with the Technology Department to implement new technology and alert faculty to its availability.
-The Library also has a self-contained electronic classroom with twenty-one laptop computers, an alumni/ae collection of books by Horace Mann graduates, and a robust graphic novel and audio book collection.
+The Library also has a self-contained electronic classroom with twenty-two laptop computers, an alumni/ae collection of books by Horace Mann graduates, audio books, and a robust graphic novel collection.